casper-network/docs/source/docs/casper/dapp-dev-guide/deploying-contracts.md

 ## Sending a Deploy to the Network {#sending-the-deploy}

 You can call the Casper client's `put-deploy` command to put the compiled contract on the chain.
+In this example, the deploy will execute in the account's context.
+See the [advanced features](#advanced-features) section for key delegation and the use of deploy arguments.

 ```bash
 casper-client put-deploy \